ursNiemi/mailtumble/README.md

 - An ability to lookup email aliases in an external repository

 - A way to de-couple receiving and sending

+- A way to process bounces and spam complaints

 ## Structure